-We want your child to be happy in our centres and we want to provide the personalized quality attention he or she deserves.
+We want your child to be happy in our Summer camps and we want to provide the personalized quality attention he or she deserves.
 To be ready to provide that attention, we need to learn as much about your child as we can before admission.

-That's why we ask that you fill out our admission form and provide it to the Summer Camps Coordinator.
+That's why we ask that you fill out our admission form online and provide it to the Summer Camps Coordinator with all the necessary information.
 These few minutes of your time will allow our personnel to prepare to include your child in the program.
-Priority will be given to the full time registrations.
+Priority will be given to full-time registrations.